A Complete Guide To Assistive Devices For Hand Tremors

 • Steadi-3

-The Steadi-3 glove is a medical device designed to alleviate hand tremors effectively.
+The Steadi-3 glove is a medical device designed to effectively alleviate hand tremors.
 This advanced version stands out from traditional weighted wearables by incorporating innovative fluid technology and counterweights, which are fine-tuned to target wrist tremors.
 In clinical evaluations, 70% of users reported an 85% reduction in tremor severity during their routine activities.
 With a weight of less than 1lb, the Steadi-3 provides a significant tremor control solution without causing substantial strain.
 It represents a dependable, non-invasive option for those looking to manage tremors more efficiently.

 • Tremolo